Bible passages on God’s Word for children. Click here to download this free booklet in .pdf format

 You too can get alone with God to hear His voice and thereby receive His words of love and encouragement, answers to your questions, and solutions to your problems.
 Here’s how:

 Find a quiet place where you won’t be disturbed, preferably for at least 15 minutes.
 Bring your Bible or some other inspirational reading, and a laptop or a pen and something to write on.

 Begin by reading a short passage or two to boost your faith.
 Then think about a matter that you would like God to speak to you about—a problem or concern or even something that you’re curious about.
 Sit quietly and listen to what He tells you.
 Perhaps He’ll remind you of something you have read in His Word.
 Perhaps He’ll remind you of something you have seen or something someone has said.
 Or perhaps He’ll give you a message in words or pictures.
 Whatever comes to your mind, write it down for future reference, and then thank Him for speaking.

 Art credits: Image 1 (Elijah) © Aurora Products; background designed by brgfx/Freepik.
 Image 2 © TFI.
 Text: Activated magazine.

-Character values for children.
-Click here to download the .pdf
+Stories of Bible heroines for children.
+Click here to download the free .pdf

-Bible verses on faith for children.
-Click here to download the free pdf.
+Short devotional article for children.
+Click here to download the free .pdf